 Playfair wrote two books as a result of this investigation: The Evil Eye, a book on the harmful effects of television (inspired by his dislike of the tv reenactments of the case), and This House Is Haunted, which depicted the Enfield case.
-When I read the latter book a couple of years ago, two things in particular stood out to me.
+When I read the latter book, two things in particular stood out to me.

 The second example from the book is the story of Maurice Grosse's daughter visiting the Enfield house.
-She saw her father looking from the window on the ground floor as she knocked, and was wondering why he wasn’t coming to the door when the mother came downstairs and opened it for her.
-She told her that her father had been upstairs the whole time (he then came downstairs and corroborated this).
+When she knocked on the door, she saw her father look from the window on the ground floor.
+Some time passed and she was wondering why he hadn’t opened the door for her, when Janet's mother came downstairs to greet her.
+When she asked about her father, she was told that he had been upstairs the whole time (he then came downstairs and corroborated this).

 A connection between hauntings, doubles and out-of-body experiences?